-I hope you these tips help you stay true to your healthy lifestyle and give you easy-to-use ideas to take with you the next time you head out on the town.
+We hope these tips help you stay vibrant and give you easy-to-use ideas to take with you the next time you head out on the town.

-5 Tips for Dining Out and Staying Healthy
+5 Tips for Healthy Dining Out